ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ham-wemo/README.md

 =================

 ## Description
-This adapter is based on homebridge-platform-wemo plugin.
+This adapter is based on homebridge-wemo plugin.

-Read more about it here https://www.npmjs.com/package/homebridge-platform-wemo
+Read more about it here https://www.npmjs.com/package/homebridge-wemo

 ## Changelog
 ### 3.0.2 (2022-09-15)